Our Products

 Iron Oxide

 Iron oxide (Fe2O3) powder is used as a pigment in coatings, polymers, glass and bricks.
-It is also used in cement production, casting and welding fluxes, as an oxidizer in exothermic risers, and as a sinter aid in graphite electrodes.
+It is also used in cement production.

 Kaolin